szanata/lambda-toolkit/docs/aws/dynamo.md

 ## Members

-### `fn` find
+### `fn` get

 This function is an abstraction for DynamoDB's `getItem` action, using `GetCommand`.
-It will retrieve a single row from the database by its key.
-It is pure syntax sugar for the sdk `GetCommand` statements:
+It will retrieve a single row from the database by its key, either with a convenient syntax sugar, or with the native arguments.

 ```js
 const { aws: { dynamo } } = require( '<this-library>' );